Frequently Asked Questions

 Do residents spend time in clinical practice and do they get paid for this time?

-The residents spend 32 hours per week treating patients while in acute care and outpatient settings.
+The residents spend 32 hours minimum per week treating patients while in acute care and outpatient settings.
 They are paid for all their clinical practice time.
-The salary equals to entry level of a Physical Therapist 1 salary.
 The time spent in required course work is not paid.

 Is housing provided?